-- 51. WFP's engagement in Kenya has shifted substantially over recent years, including by: - > reducing relief assistance while increasing resilience-oriented programmes; - introducing biometric registration for refugees; - making WFP activities more complementary to and supportive of the national social protection system; and - transitioning all WFP-supported schools to the national home-grown school meals programme. - 52.
-WFP will further pursue the shift from service delivery to strengthening the capacities of national actors and systems through: - sustained investments in strengthening existing skills, knowledge, systems and institutions in order to enable the Government to adopt, invest in and manage hunger solutions; - further reductions in the direct provision of relief assistance accompanied by investments in national capacities for emergency preparedness and response; - a broader focus on food systems, using livelihood and asset creation activities as platforms for the layering of new technologies for climate change adaptation; attracting young women and men into agribusiness; and supporting traders and retailers in enhancing efficiencies in supply chains that will improve the affordability and quality of food for WFP beneficiaries and broader populations; - increased social and economic integration of refugees and host communities through expansion of the Kalobeyei integrated settlement model for supporting refugees' self-reliance; and - > promotion of a gender-transformative approach to food security and nutrition programmes. - 53.
+- 51. WFP's engagement in Kenya has shifted substantially over recent years, including by: - reducing relief assistance while increasing resilience-oriented programmes; - introducing biometric registration for refugees; - making WFP activities more complementary to and supportive of the national social protection system; and ransitioning all WFP-supported schools to the national home-grown school meals programme.

+- 52. WFP will further pursue the shift from service delivery to strengthening the capacities of national actors and systems through: - > sustained investments in strengthening existing skills, knowledge, systems and institutions in order to enable the Government to adopt, invest in and manage hunger solutions in collaboration with other partners; - further reductions in the direct provision of relief assistance accompanied by investments in national capacities for emergency preparedness and response; - a broader focus on food systems, using livelihood and asset creation activities as platforms for the layering of new technologies for climate change adaptation; attracting young women and men into agribusiness; and supporting traders and retailers in enhancing efficiencies in supply chains that will improve the affordability and quality of food for WFP beneficiaries and broader populations; - increased social and economic integration of refugees and host communities through expansion of the Kalobeyei integrated settlement model for supporting refugees' self-reliance; - advocating for the establishment of financial services supporting the provision of unrestricted cash transfers for refugees, subject to national legislation and other requirements; and - promotion of a gender-transformative approach to food security and nutrition programmes. - 53.
 These shifts have become possible because of strategic partnerships and increased national interest, investments and capacities, allowing the Government to assume progressively more responsibility for the planning, implementation and financing of programmes for ensuring food and nutrition security.